mithatercan/fullstack-spotify-clone/README.md

 # Setup ⚙️

-First of all, you should have the Postgresql database.
-If you don't have one running locally then you can use [Heroku](https://www.heroku.com/postgres) create the Postgresql database.
+First and foremost, you must have the Postgresql database.
+If you don't have one running locally, you may establish a Postgresql database using [Heroku](https://www.heroku.com/postgres).

 - Start with cloning this repo.